tai-nd/devops-test/devops/docs/devops-approach.md

 In order to run test in docker we need to update Dockerfile by adding a new test stage that also install dev dependencies.

 5. Deploy
 We build and push new image to ecr with aws-cli.
-And update ecs task definition with new image tag (automate via github action & terraform)
+And update ecs task definition with new image tag (automated via github action & terraform)

 Setup:
 - VPC: 10.16.0.0/16, we need at least 2 subnets to setup ALB